mvysny/ev-fi/_posts/2019-11-3-car-heater-plug-box.md

 ## Photo

 The photo of my setup.
-Note the always-on hour-wheel connected to the white extension cord.
-The extension cord is wrapped by duck-tape just before it leaves the Plug Box, to protect the hour-wheel from mechanical stress.
-The white extension cord is protected by the suojakotelo where it connects to the Zencar charger.
+Note the always-on hour-wheel, connected to the white extension cord.
+A black duck-tape is added to the cord just before it leaves the Plug Box, to protect the hour-wheel from mechanical stress.
+The other end of the white extension cord is protected by the suojakotelo where it connects to the Zencar charger.
 The Zencar is firmly attached to the wall;
 the car charging cable is wrapped around the Plug Box.
-The suojakotelo and the cables are hidden beneath a wooden staircase.
+The suojakotelo and the cables are normally hidden beneath a wooden staircase, but I've removed the staircase temporarily for the photo.

 ![Car Heater Plug Box Setup]({{ site.baseurl }}/images/2019-11-3/charger-box.jpg)